Covid-19 Management at The Chapel

 Visitors must adhere to the posted instructions about hygiene, and are required to sanitise hands immediately upon entry, either by using the dispensers provided throughout the building or by washing hands in the toilets.
 Please do not use any textiles that might be shared to dry hands, but use the disposable rolls provided, and dispose of immediately.
 If practical, open the back door whenever possible to bring in fresh air, but always ensure this is locked when exiting the building.

-Surfaces in shared facilities, such as the toilets, showers and the kitchen must be kept scrupulously clean after use - please clean any surface contacts made with hands after use, using sanitiser sprays and disposable towels.
+When facilities re-open for multiple households, surfaces in shared facilities, such as the toilets, showers and the kitchen must be kept scrupulously clean after use - please clean any surface contacts made with hands after use, using sanitiser sprays and disposable towels.
 This includes all door handles, fridge-doors, taps, toilet handles, toiler-roll dispensers if touched, etc. All cutlery, glassware and crockery used must be thoroughly cleaned in hot water and washing-up liquid after use.
 As it is extremely impractical to try and separate our facilities for separate groups, it is essential that all visitors play their part in maintaining a safe environment for others to use.
 Changing before and after a caving trip should be done carefully, with awareness of personal space.
 Washing off kit after caving can be messy and wet and often quite busy, with many people potentially making close contact during these activities - please try and maintain some sort of order, and operate the washing equipment and storage/drying facilities as carefully as possible to reduce the risk of transmission between the group.
 Only one person should occupy the drying room at all times.
-Remember that almost all of our members are not from the same household, and so greater care must be taken than usual.
+Remember that almost all of our members are from different households, and so greater care must be taken than usual.